rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 lxc exec mkdocs bash
 ```

-!!! important "Changes in requirements.txt for 8.x"
+!!! warning "Changes in requirements.txt for 8.x"

     The current `requirements.txt` will require a newer version of Python than what is installed by default in Rocky Linux 8.5 or 8.6.
 To be able to install all the other dependencies, do the following: